Ljubljana – Europe’s greenest and most liveable city

 Strolling through the back alleys, exploring the flower market or sitting by the river at night with all the buildings and statues lit up around us, this city exudes charisma and left a huge smile on our faces.

 We can’t wait to re-visit Ljubljana, this city surprised us and exceeded our expectations.
-It’s less touristy and more budget friendly than many European cities.
+The little city that packs a big punch is less touristy and more budget friendly than many European cities.
 You’ll find a cat café , a variety of trendy, themed bars and a mecca of alternative culture with the musical and street art scenes.
 This green city has made a huge impression.
 Through environmental awareness campaigns Ljubljana has within 7 years, made a huge sustainable impact and offers green tourist attractions and beautiful parks.

 Have you considered including Ljubljana on your bucket list?
 Does this sound like a great place to explore a different culture?